bojko108/validators/README.md

 const p1 = [42.678748, 23.338703]; // in decimal degrees
 const p2 = [42.678803, 23.338928]; // in decimal degrees

-// pass true so the distance can be calculated in meters and then compared to the valid value maxDistance(validValue)(p1, p2, true);
+// pass true so the distance can be calculated in meters before compared to the valid value maxDistance(validValue)(p1, p2, true);
 ```